Dragonfly species in Monmouthshire: White-legged Damselfly

 Current distribution in the county: what we don’t know

-White-legged Damselfly probably occurs only on these three rivers; the rivers in the west of the county, and tributaries of the Usk and Wye are too fast-flowing for this species.
-Further recording on the Usk and the Wye would be useful, to attempt to fill in any gaps in its mapped distribution, and to assess the effect of the ongoing severe agricultural pollution there.
-There are older records on stretches of the Monnow upstream as far as Grosmont, and recording here will be helpful to determine if it is still present.
+White-legged Damselfly probably occurs almost entirely on these two river systems; the rivers in the west of the county are too fast-flowing for this species.
+Further recording on the Usk and the Wye would be useful, to understand whether it is present in the areas which currently lack records, to establish the lower and upper limits on each river, and also to assess the effect of the ongoing severe agricultural pollution.
+On the Monnow, there are older records from stretches upstream as far as Grosmont, and recording here will be helpful to determine if it is still present.
+It is possible that White-legged Damselfly also occurs on further tributaries: the Trothy River may repay visits, for example.

 Distribution elsewhere